vmware-tanzu/cloud-native-security-inspector/docs/USER-GUIDE.md

 This field is optional.
 If it is configured, replicate rules are set up in Harbor and images from the known registries can be automatically replicated to Harbor.

+Currently, Harbor support 11 different image registries across the globe.
+Navigate to this [page](https://goharbor.io/docs/2.5.0/administration/configuring-replication/create-replication-endpoints/) to check the details.

 | Field Name           | Field Type  | Description                                                                  |
 |----------------------|-------------|------------------------------------------------------------------------------|
 | provider             | string      | The provider of the registry, currently supports the adapter lists in Harbor |